 This is where I think a graphical Git client can be invaluable, as you can generally right click on the target commit, then select the desired type of reset (e.g., soft, mixed, or hard).

 This is exactly the type of intermediate-to-advanced Git usage that often feels more approachable in a graphical client.

 Once you have done your work and committed it to the feature branch, you can switch back to

-master and merge the feature branch.
+main and merge the feature branch.

-git checkout master git merge issue-5
+git checkout main git merge issue-5

 22.4 Dealing with conflicts